 The work on standardization is a continuous process that currently seems to be accelerating.
 This report gives a picture of the activities until early 2008.
 When reading this report please keep in mind that new initiatives may be on the agenda on a national, regional as well as a global level.

-This report is produced under the framework of the International Energy Agency’s Implementing Agreement on Advanced Motor Fuels (IEA/AMF) and its information Annex XXVIII.
+This report is produced under the framework of the International Energy Agency’s Implementing Agreement on Advanced Motor Fuels (IEA/AMF) and its information Task 28.
 The report is IEA/AMF's latest contribution to the knowledge about standards and the ongoing work on standardization of alternative fuels.